Simple and Honest Confidence Intervals in Nonparametric Regression: Introduction

+The requirement of honesty is also important to ensure that our concept of optimality is well-defined and consistent.
+As discussed above, it allows us to consider bandwidth or kernel efficiency for constructing CIs.
+In addition, it also allows us to formally show that using local polynomial regression of an order that's too high given the amount of smoothness imposed is suboptimal.
+In contrast, under pointwise-in-$f$ asymptotics, high-order local polynomial estimates are superefficient at every point in the parameter space (see Chapter 1.2.4 in \citealp{tsybakov09}, and \citealp{BrLoZh97}).

 To illustrate the implementation of the honest CIs, we reanalyze the data from \citet{LuMi07}, who, using a regression discontinuity design, find a large and significant effect of receiving technical assistance to apply for Head Start funding on child mortality at a county level.
 However, this result is based on CIs that ignore the possible bias of the local linear estimator around which they are built, and an ad hoc bandwidth choice.
-We find that, if one bounds the second derivative globally by a constant $\SC$ using a Hölder class, the effect is not significant at the 5\% level unless one is very optimistic about the constant $\SC$, allowing $f$ to only be linear or nearly-linear.
+We find that, if one bounds the second derivative globally by a constant $\SC$ using a Hölder class, the uncertainty associated with the effect size is much larger than originally reported, unless one is very optimistic about the constant $\SC$, allowing $f$ to only be linear or nearly-linear.

 Our results build on the literature on estimation of linear functionals in normal models with convex parameter spaces, as developed by \citet{donoho94}, \citet{IbKh85} and many others.
 As with the results in that literature, our setup gives asymptotic results for problems that are asymptotically equivalent to the Gaussian white noise model, including nonparametric regression \citep{BrLo96} and density estimation \citep{nussbaum_asymptotic_1996}.
-Our main results build on the ``renormalization heuristics'' of \citet{DoLo92}, who show that many nonparametric estimation problems have renormalization properties that allow easy computation of minimax mean squared error optimal kernels and rates of convergence.
-As we show in Appendix~\ref{verification_sec}, our results hold under essentially the same conditions, which apply in many classical nonparametric settings.
+Our main results build on the ``renormalization heuristics'' of \citet{DoLo92}, who show that many nonparametric estimation problems have renormalization properties that allow easy computation of minimax MSE optimal kernels and rates of convergence.
+Our results hold under essentially the same conditions, which apply in many classical nonparametric settings.